prasunnaik/sentiment-api/README.md

 /**
+ * Creates a new insurance policy.
+ *
+ * @param request policy creation details
- * Service responsible for policy application creation,
+ * @return created policy
- * retrieval, and approval or rejection decisions.
+ * @throws PolicyNotFoundException if the referenced category does not exist

  */
-@Service
-@Transactional
-public class PolicyApplicationService {

  /**
- * Creates a new pending policy application for a customer.
+ * Retrieves policies that are active for customers.
  *
- * <p>The selected policy must be active and the customer cannot have
+ * <p>Both the policy and its category must be active.</p>
- * another pending application for the same policy.</p>
  *
- * @param customerId authenticated customer's identifier
- * @param request policy application details
- * @return created policy application
- * @throws ApplicationStateException if the policy is not active
- * @throws DuplicatePendingApplicationException if a pending application
- *         already exists for the customer and policy */

- /**
- * Retrieves policy applications visible to the authenticated user.
- *
- * <p>Staff users can retrieve applications across customers, while
- * customers can retrieve only their own applications.</p>
- *
- * @param principal authenticated user
- * @param status optional status filter
- * @return list of policy applications
+ * @return list of customer-visible active policies

  */